github/freno/doc/http.md

 # HTTP

 `freno` serves requests via `HTTP`.
-Requests/responses are short enough that `HTTP` does not incur a substantial overhead.
+Requests/responses are short enough that `HTTP` does not incur a substantial overhead. `freno` listens on configuration's `"ListenPort"`.

 Client/automated requests should use `HEAD` requests, and manual/human requests may use `GET` requests.
 Both variations return the same HTTP status codes.